-Enable students to develop a critical understanding of organisations.

-Enable students to develop an understanding of the economic, environmental, ethical, governmental, legal, social and technological issues associated with business activity.
+- Enable students to understand and appreciate the nature and scope of business and its role in society. - 2 Enable students to develop a critical understanding of organisations. - Enable students to develop an understanding of the economic, environmental, ethical, governmental, legal, social and technological issues associated with business activity.